Top, Higgs, Diboson and Electroweak Fit to the Standard Model Effective Field Theory: Introduction

 Fig.~\ref{fig:venn} provides a schematic representation of the dependences of these datasets on the 34 dimension-6 operator coefficients in the top-specific flavour scenario introduced in Section~\ref{sec:SMEFT} and defined in Tables~\ref{tab:operators} and \ref{tab:4F_SU2_2_SU3_3}.
 The overlaps between the different oblongs show explicitly how a given operator may contribute to several classes of measurements.
 For example, ${\cal O}_{Ht}, {\cal O}_{tW}, {\cal O}_{tB}$ and ${\cal O}_{Qq}^{3,1}$ contribute to top EW observables, i.e., single-top and $W$ helicity fraction measurements, as well as $t \bar t V$ observables.
 In addition to these observables, ${\cal O}_{Hu}, {\cal O}_{Hd}, {\cal O}_{Hq}^{(3)}$ and ${\cal O}_{Hq}^{(1)}$ also contribute to diboson, electroweak precision and Higgs observables, exemplifying the interplay between the various data sectors.

-Our analysis is based on a newly-developed public code called {\tt Fitmaker} that is to be continually updated in the future, with the goal of continuing to provide an adaptable, flexible and extensible framework for global SMEFT fits over the longer term.
+Our analysis is based on a newly-developed public code called {\tt Fitmaker} that is to be continuously updated in the future, with the goal of continuing to provide an adaptable, flexible and extensible framework for global SMEFT fits over the longer term.
 We have implemented both a fast analytical method for linear-order fits and a Markov Chain Monte Carlo (MCMC) procedure that is necessary to incorporate positivity priors in operator coefficients, as appear in specific BSM scenarios.
-The global analysis we present here is performed at linear order in the SMEFT operator coefficients, and makes manifest the interplay between Higgs and top observables, as well as the electroweak and diboson data.
-We discuss two possible options for the fermion flavour structure, one assuming a flavour-universal symmetry and the other allowing the coefficients of operators containing third-generation fermions to vary independently through a top-specific flavour symmetry, both of which are explicitly broken only by the dimension-6 operators that induce shifts in Yukawa couplings.
-Our framework is not limited in principle to linear order, {and we illustrate in an Appendix focusing on Higgs data how the procedure can be used for quadratic fits as well.
-The same framework could also be extended to include dimension-8 operators where relevant.}